jontewks/heroku-buildpack-puppeteer-firefox/README.md

 Installs dependencies needed in order to run puppeteer on heroku using Firefox instead of Chrome.
 Be sure to include `{ args: ['--no-sandbox'] }` in your call to `puppeteer.launch`.

-You'll also need to add an environment variable of `PUPPETEER_PRODUCT=firefox` on heroku.

 ## Usage

 To use the latest stable version run: